 While watching two children on Halloween night, a babysitter finds an old VHS tape in the kids’ trick or treat bag.
 The tape features three tales of terror, all linked together by a murderous clown.
 As the night goes on strange things begin to occur in the house.
 It isn’t long before the babysitter learns the horrifying truth… the maniacal clown is slowly working his way into her reality.

-“All Hallows’ eve” is not exactly an easy film and will surely enchant few.
-It is clearly a low-budget film with a somewhat sinister and absurd atmosphere, mixed with some gore scenes and an atmosphere that reminded me of 80s horror movies.
+“All Hallows’ eve” isn’t exactly an easy film and will surely enchant few.
+It’s clearly a low-budget film with a somewhat sinister and absurd atmosphere, mixed with some gore scenes and an atmosphere that reminded me of 80s horror movies.
 That is the strongest and most positive point why I could actually appreciate this movie.
-That nostalgic feeling and mood in this “Halloween“–like film.
-It seemed indeed a rented VHS with a dated movie.
-Complete with a bad image caused by age and noise on the videotape.
-You only needed the monotonous music of an old synthesizer and it is complete.
+That nostalgic feeling and mood in this “Halloween”-like film.
+It felt indeed like a rented VHS with a outdated movie.
+Including a bad image caused by age and noise on the videotape.
+You only needed the monotonous music of an old synthesizer and it would be a perfect imitation.

 It all starts on a Halloween night.
-Sarah (Katie Maguire) has to babysit that night and the two teenagers, Timmy and Tia, are back from a round of “Trick or Treat“.
+Sarah (Katie Maguire) is babysitting that night and the two teenagers, Timmy and Tia, are back from a round of “Trick or Treat”.
 Just before they go to sleep, Timmy discovers a VHS tape between his candy.
-They convince Sarah to look what´s actually on it , assuming that it is probably a scary Halloween movie.
+They convince Sarah to look what´s actually on it , assuming that it’s probably a scary Halloween movie.
 Eventually there appear to be three short horror films with “Art the Clown” as a central figure.

 “All Hallows’ eve” is a so called anthology film : a collection of different stories.
 The different stories are actually the downside of this movie.
 They are not very original and the first two are downright bad.
 The first story is pretty absurd and confusing.
 Besides a claustrophobic feeling and the intention to make a kind of demonic torture story out of it, it didn’t make a big resounding impression on me.
 A content-free and completely insignificant whole.
-The exhibit of gross pictures didn’t make it any better.
-And then it seemed as if they cut and chopped some marzipan.
+The exhibit of gross footage didn’t make it any better.
+And it looked as if they were slicing and chopping marzipan.
 Not exactly a successful part of the movie.
-The clown came here briefly in the picture, but more as a prop (and also the cause).
-So this was just a warming up.
+The clown appeared briefly as if it was just a prop.
+So this was just a warm-up.

-The second story took a completely different turn, but it was completely ruined by the design of the creature.
-It looked like the figure portrayed in “The Scream”, but with all kinds of attributes.
+The second story had a completely different approach, but it was completely ruined by the design of the creature.
+It looked like the character on the painting “The Scream”, but with all kinds of attributes.
 Total nonsense, no suspense or fear moments.
 “Art” was not even there in person.

 The third story was the highlight.
 A gross and extravagant final story with Art as a conductor in a bloody tragedy.
-A collage of bloodstained knives, a hacksaw with remnants of human flesh, and a still life of the girl fully carved with obscene words.
-Clearly the better story of the trilogy …
+A collage of bloodstained knives, a hacksaw with remains of human flesh and a still life of the lost girl fully carved with obscene words.
+Clearly this is the best story of the trilogy …